Jabberwocky (film): Production

-The film is close in setting and comic style to Monty Python and the Holy Grail, on which Gilliam had co-directed.
-In addition to Palin, Python Terry Jones and Python contributor Neil Innes appeared in Jabberwocky, giving it a Python-esque feel, with many scenes (such as the "hide and seek" jousting tournament) reminiscent of Holy Grail.
-For its American premiere the film was advertised as Monty Python's Jabberwocky despite protests from Gilliam.
+The film is close in setting and comic style to Monty Python and the Holy Grail, which Gilliam had co-directed.
+In addition to Palin, Python Terry Jones and Python contributor Neil Innes appear in Jabberwocky, giving it a Python-esque feel, with many scenes (such as the "hide and seek" jousting tournament) reminiscent of Holy Grail.
+The film was released as Monty Python's Jabberwocky in North America, despite protests from Gilliam.

 Filming locations

-The film was shot on location in Wales.
-There are two castles in the film: Pembroke Castle and Chepstow Castle.
-The Jabberwocky battle scenes were filmed in an old Pembroke stone quarry.
+The film was shot at Shepperton Studios, and on location at Pembroke Castle, Chepstow Castle, and Bosherston Quarry, all in Wales.

 Monster

 The Jabberwock is a man in costume similar to the classic Japanese Godzilla film effects.
 To recreate the illustrated monster of the 19th century storybook, the costume is designed to be worn by a man walking backwards.
 Hip and knee joints are reversed giving it a bird-like gait.
 The actor's head is hidden within the monster's torso – the large marionette head on a serpentine neck is controlled by an offscreen pole and lines, which are visible on the print.
 Long bird-like claws extend out of his shoe heels and his arms become the Jabberwock's wings.
 Film speed is altered in some scenes to slow the monster's movements and camera angles manipulate perspective in scenes with live actors to depict the monster's immense size.
 Director Terry Gilliam, during the DVD commentary, stated that the Jabberwock's 'Death Fall' came about accidentally when the actor tripped during filming but because the fall was so natural it was used in the final print.